venzee/generator-venzee-serverless/generators/content/templates/.deploy/README.md

 [.deploy]('.') folder.

-:information_source: You only need to define variables for those environments you intend to deploy to via CodeShip
+:information_source: You only need to define variables for those environments you intend to deploy to via CodeShip.

 :warning *These environmental variables are used by the build service.
 They have nothing to do with your application's environment at runtime.* See CodeShip's